doclegg05/Tothub/replit.md

   - Real-time compliance monitoring with automated alerts and audit trails
   - Emergency procedures aligned with state regulations and licensing requirements
   - Professional liability and cyber insurance requirement frameworks
+- ✓ **Enterprise-Grade Infrastructure for Production Deployment** - Complete infrastructure framework:
+  - Comprehensive monitoring service with Sentry integration and real-time performance tracking
+  - Advanced caching service with Redis integration and intelligent cache-aside patterns
+  - Production-ready Docker containerization with multi-stage builds and security hardening
+  - Kubernetes deployment configuration with horizontal pod autoscaling and health checks
+  - AWS CloudFormation template for ECS deployment with auto-scaling and load balancing
+  - Complete backup and disaster recovery service with automated S3 storage and encryption
+  - Integration testing framework covering QuickBooks API, biometric hardware, and door controllers
+  - Load testing service with morning rush and payroll stress test scenarios
+  - Health check and infrastructure monitoring endpoints with detailed metrics and recommendations
+  - Performance optimization utilities with cache management and query optimization guidance

 ## User Preferences